k2view-academy/K2View-Academy/articles/demo_project/TDM_Demo_Project/TDM8_1_demo_project_setup_guidelines.md

      - Add the systems (products) to this environment.
      - Set the version of the BILLING system to DEV.

-​    See instructions on how to work with the TDM GUI in the following [link](/articles/TDM/tdm_gui/README.md).
+​    See instructions on how to work with the TDM Portal in the following [link](/articles/TDM/tdm_gui/README.md).

 II.

 Open the TDM demo project and run the **PopulateTDMDBForTesters** flow in the TDM LU in the demo project.
-The flow creates and populates the demo DBs and inserts records in the TDM DB to create the TDM GUI definitions.
+The flow creates and populates the demo DBs and inserts records in the TDM DB to create the TDM Portal definitions.

 Note: The **Synthetic** environment is automatically created by the TDM DB scripts.
 Attach all Systems to this environment and set the Systems version to **synthetic**.

 You are now ready to create and execute TDM tasks based on the TDM Demo implementation.